-It was agreed a proposal to Plenary be considered to form a task force, lead by SIT Chair and CEOS Chair, to formulate CEOS strategy in response to the GEO Strategy 2016 – 2025 through to GEO Plenary 2016.
+It was agreed that a proposal to Plenary be considered to form a task force, lead by SIT Chair and CEOS Chair, to formulate CEOS strategy in response to the GEO Strategy 2016 – 2025 through to GEO Plenary 2016.

 CEOS Linkages to the Future GEO Work Programme

-Jonathon Ross (GA/DCEO) noted that Brian Killough has led the GEO IN-01 (Earth Observations) task for CEOS since 2009, and will continue until the end of 2015.
+Jonathon Ross (DCEO) noted that Brian Killough has led the GEO IN-01 (Earth Observations) task for CEOS since 2009, and will continue until the end of 2015.
 Currently the IN-01 task is progressing well, and there are no IN-01-C2 “space-based observation” issues.
 CEOS is currently operating 135 missions, with no significant gaps, though data access remains a topic for discussion.
-He noted that in the 2016 GEO Work Programme, the ‘space task’ will become its own top level tasks (GD-05), which is a significant achievement.
+He noted that in the 2016 GEO Work Programme, the ‘space task’ will become a top level task (GD-05), which is a significant achievement.